 Bar Bar Book Club: The Dice Man by Luke Rhinehart

 On Monday 13th May we had our monthly Bar Bar Book Club get together.
-We were discussing a book called The Dice Man.
+We were discussing the book The Dice Man by Luke Rhinehart ...

 Out of all our members, only two completed the book as many put it down after feeling disturbed and annoyed by the main protagonist who has, for his entire life, left his decision making down to chance and the roll of a dice.

 According to Good Reads, The Dice Man is "the cult classic that can still change your life ... let the dice decide!
 This is the philosophy that changes the life of bored psychiatrist Luke Rhinehart.
 In some ways, it changes the world as well.
 Because once you hand over your life to the dice, anything can happen.
 Entertaining, humorous, scary, shocking, subversive, The Dice Man is one of the cult bestsellers of our time."

 In all honesty, none of us shared the same excitement for the book, and we dismissed it seeing the odd and self-centred protagonist, his misogynistic views and treatment of women.

 For many Bar Bar Book Club members, the book missed the point of leaving life to chance as the main character put in place the options for the dice to fall on giving him the excuse to act totally immorally and do the darkest acts possible ... including murder and rape.